renatocastro33/People-Detection-and-Counting-In-Out-Line/README.md

 Before testing the code you must download the weights for the deep learning model for the trackers and the yoloV3.

-Drive Link for Deep Sort Weights : https://drive.google.com/open?id=1rjZpYVorVCDyx25BkkQ0rdr2wdnYM71X Drive Link for Yolov3 weights: https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view
+<li>Drive Link for Deep Sort Weights : https://drive.google.com/open?id=1rjZpYVorVCDyx25BkkQ0rdr2wdnYM71X</li>
+<li>Drive Link for Yolov3 weights: https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view</li>

  <li>You must put the both files into the model_data folder</li>